 Do you know how to work well with people?
 Do you have a high level of emotional intelligence?
 Are you able to put yourself in the minds of others before making decisions?
 Are you innovative and forward-thinking?

-If the answer to all of those questions is “yes”, then you could be a good fit for product management.
+If the answer to all of those questions is a resounding YES, then roll up your sleeves my friend.

-If you want to get into product management, the best way to start is by working your way up at a (remote) company (maybe starting out in customer service or marketing).
+If you wanna get into product management, the best way to start is by working your way up at a (remote) company (maybe starting out in customer service or marketing).

 Try applying to companies that at least have a product manager position available (which you could later move into).
-Although if you can eventually prove to your employer that you’re able to fulfill a need as a product manager, then they might just create the position for you.
+Orrrrr if you can prove to your employer that you’d be able to fulfill a need as a product manager, then, who knows, they might just create the position for you.